 Everyday Schooling in the Digital Age: High School, High Tech?

 AI Injected e-Learning: The Future of Online Education

 In October 2017, Springer published Matthew Montebello’s AI Injected e-Learning.
 This is a book explores how AI is transforming elearning in three key ways: crowdsourcing via social networks; user profiling; and personalized learning.
 Although the book is primarily intended for education technologists and researchers, it is still introductory enough to be accessible to anyone interested in learning more about AI-based eLearning technique such as machine learning.

 The Digital Turn in Higher Education: International Perspectives on Learning and Teaching in a Changing World

 Transactional Distance and Adaptive Learning: Planning for the Future of Higher Education

 While Transactional Distance and Adaptive Learning may sound like a highly esoteric work, this new book by Farhad Saba and Rick L. Shearer actually tackles an increasingly important issue in education and training: the shift from one-size-fits-all models of learning to learner-centered forms of education.
-In essence, the theory of transactional distance (TTD) offers a unique analytical and planning foundation to begin the transition from mass instructional approaches to what the authors characterize as “dynamic and transformational futures that focus on each individual learner.”
-Whether you’re an administrator exploring next-generation technologies to transform your institution, an educator looking to be on the cutting edge of tomorrow’s classroom, or an educational technologist, Transactional Distance and Adaptive Learning offers a thorough overview of the hardware, software, and systems that are primed to change how we learn, teach, and encounter knowledge.
+In essence, the theory of transactional distance (TTD) offers a unique foundation.
+Whether you’re an administrator exploring new technologies to transform your institution or an educator, Transactional Distance and Adaptive Learning offers a thorough overview of these pressing issues.